wethod/learning-center-source/content/desk/desk.md

 ## Activities

-This box collects all the items that were assigned to you in any Canvas Boards.
+This box collects all the items that were assigned to you in any [boards]({{< relref "pipeline/index.md#boards" >}}).
 You can scroll through them, search by item name and mark them as completed without going to the dedicated page.
 If this box is empty try to add a column "Member" in a board and set yourself as "Activity's assegnee"

 ## Favorites